Our curriculum is based around the National Curriculum 2014.

 Transport over time (1) Significant historical events, people and places in their own locality (Focus: railway) |

-Transport over time (2) Neil Armstrong & Tim Peake the lives of significant individuals in the past who have contributed to national & international achievements.
+Transport over time (2) Explorers and Adventurers Neil Armstrong & Tim Peake the lives of significant individuals in the past who have contributed to national & international achievements.
 Compare aspects of life in different periods |

 ||||